People with Disabilities

 National Employer Recognition

-We are proud to be among the top scorers in the Human Rights Campaign Corporate Equality Index, as well as the Disability Equality Index, sponsored by the United States Business Leadership Network (USBLN) and the American Association of People with Disabilities (AAPD).
-Additionally, Centene Chairman and CEO Michael F. Neidorff was one of the first to sign the CEO Action for Diversity & Inclusion Pledge.
+We are proud to be among the top scorers in the Human Rights Campaign Corporate Equality Index, as well as the Disability Equality Index, sponsored by the joint initiative of the American Association of People with Disabilities (AAPD) and Disability:IN.
+Additionally, Centene Chairman, President, and CEO Michael F. Neidorff was one of the first to sign the CEO Action for Diversity & Inclusion Pledge.